 The Bursary was created initially as the “Bob Harding Bursary” from gifts donated in Bob’s memory and has, to date, helped more than twenty students in their careers including Paul Murphy (Birmingham Royal Ballet), Rumon Gamba and Jason Lai (former BBC Young Conductors) and Mark Wigglesworth.
 See the complete list of bursary holders for more details.

 The bursary scheme was temporarily suspended for the 2012-2013 and 2013-2014 seasons as HSO was using guest conductors during the selection process for a new principal conductor following Peter Craddock’s retirement.
 After Jonathan Butcher was appointed as principal conductor for the 2014-2015 season the scheme was resumed with auditions in July 2014.

-The bursary conductor for 2014-2015 is Ignatius (Iggy) Wang, who was nominated by the Royal Marines School of Music.
+The bursary conductor for 2023-2024 is Enyi Okpara, from the Royal Academy of Music.

-Players paying a subscription, and Season Ticket holders are members of the Havant and District Orchestral Society (HADOS) which administers the two orchestras.
-To find out more about joining the HSO as a player, click here.
+Players who pay a subscription and Season Ticket holders are members of the Havant and District Orchestral Society (HADOS) which administers the two orchestras.
+To find out more about joining the HSO as a player, see below.

 Joining the Havant Symphony Orchestra

-Admission to Playing Membership of the Symphony Orchestra is by ‘informal audition’ which means a trial period of four weeks playing at rehearsals followed by a consultation with the conductor and the principal of your section to come to a mutual decision.
+Admission to Playing Membership of the Symphony Orchestra is by ‘informal audition’ which means a trial period of a few weeks playing at rehearsals followed by a discussion with the Orchestral Manager, the principal of your section and the conductor to come to a mutual decision.
 Vacancies are most likely to occur in the string sections.
 The minimum requirement for entry is Grade 8 of the Associated Board (or the equivalent from other conservatoires) and orchestral playing experience is essential.
 There may be space, however, from time to time, for young, pre-Grade 8, players, with exceptional playing ability and no orchestral experience, to join the orchestra prior to a college course.

 If you wish to apply to join the Havant Symphony Orchestra please contact the appropriate HSO Orchestral Manager: Barbara Martin for strings or Spencer Bundy for other instruments (wind, brass or percussion).